 Check the box “This file or folder is associated with a 32-bit application on 64-bit systems“.

 Select “The file system setting must satisfy the following rule to indicate the presence of this application“.

 - Property – Version

 Configure the desired settings under User Experience and click Next.
 If there is nothing to specify under Requirements, Dependencies – click Next and close the deployment wizard.

-Finally on Completion page click Close.
+Finally, on Completion page click Close.
 Distribute the application to the distribution point.
-After than you are ready to deploy Configuration Manager console to a device collection.
+Thereafter, you are ready to deploy Configuration Manager console to a device collection.

-In my lab tests, the installation was successful on multiple Windows 10 computers.
+In my lab tests, the SCCM console installation was successful on multiple Windows 10 and Windows 11 computers.
 Since we specified the default site server in our command line, the console directly connects to the site server upon launching.